WCSCourses/prs_2023/modules/Day2.docx.md

 ---
 ## Cross-Trait Analysis

  A popular application of PRS is in performing cross-trait analyses.
-This allows some interesting analyses such as those performed by ([**Ruderfer, D et al., 2014**](https://doi:10.1038/mp.2013.138)) (fig. [1.5](#_bookmark19)) which used the bipolar PRS to predict into different clinical dimensions of schizophrenia.
+This allows some interesting analyses such as those performed by ([**Ruderfer, D et al., 2014**](https://www.nature.com/articles/mp2013138)) which used the bipolar PRS to predict into different clinical dimensions of schizophrenia.

  In this practical, we will perform cross-trait analyses between CAD and Height, using height as the base and CAD as the target.

 ---
 >
 >ℹ️ We will only focus on the simplest form of cross-trait analysis in this practical.
-To perform the multi-phenotype cross-trait analysis similar to that of ([**Ruderfer, D et al., 2014**](https://doi:10.1038/mp.2013.138)), you can use the --pheno-col to include multiple target phenotype into the analysis.
+To perform the multi-phenotype cross-trait analysis similar to that of ([**Ruderfer, D et al., 2014**](https://www.nature.com/articles/mp2013138)), you can use the --pheno-col to include multiple target phenotype into the analysis.
 >
 ---